jaju/lein-javadoc/README.md

   home, used for determining the location of the `java` command and tools.jar.
 This should include the `jre` directory, as in `"/usr/lib/jvm/jdk-8-oracle-x64/jre"`.
-- `:java-cmd`: This key is a string indicating the path to the `java` command.
+- `:javadoc-cmd`: This key is a string indicating the path to the `javadoc` command.
 If not supplied, defaults to these in order:
-    - `../bin/java` relative to `:jdk-home`, if present;
+    - `../bin/javadoc` relative to `:jdk-home`, if present;
-    - value of `JAVA_CMD` in the environment;
+    - value of `JAVADOC_CMD` in the environment;
-    - the constant `java`.
+    - the constant `javadoc`.
-- `:tools-jar-paths`: This key is a vector of strings pointing to possible locations of tools.jar.
-If empty or missing, defaults to these in order:
-    - `../lib/tools.jar` relative to `:jdk-home`, if present;
-    - `../lib/tools.jar` relative to current JVM's `java.home`
-      property.

-Also note that you must have the JDK installed for this task to work, as Javadoc is a part of the JDK's lib/tools.jar.
-This plugin should add that jar to the classpath automatically, but it must be present.
+Also note that you must have the JDK installed for this task to work, as Javadoc is a part of the JDK.

 Once the plugin is configured for your project, you can invoke the `javadoc` task to write the javadoc output to the configured directory.

     $ lein javadoc

-To use an alternative JDK, use `JAVA_CMD` with lein:
+To use an alternative `javadoc` program, use `JAVADOC_CMD` with lein:

-    $ JAVA_CMD=/usr/lib/jvm/java-1.7.0-openjdk-amd64/bin/java lein javadoc
+    $ JAVADOC_CMD=/usr/lib/jvm/java-1.7.0-openjdk-amd64/bin/javadoc lein javadoc

-By default this will have the effect of using both the java binary and the tools.jar from the specified JDK.
-(In other uses, be sure to align the source of the java binary and the source of tools.jar to ensure compatibility.)
+By default this will have the effect of using the javadoc binary from the specified JDK.

 ## License